v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-for-spo-odb-and-teams.md

 - A SharePoint Online administrator can determine whether to enable people to download files that are detected as malicious.
 This is done by running the Set-SPOTenant PowerShell cmdlet using a DisallowInfectedFileDownload parameter (see [Turn on Office 365 ATP for SharePoint, OneDrive, and Microsoft Teams](turn-on-atp-for-spo-odb-and-teams.md)).

-## (New!)
-Quarantine in ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams
+## Quarantine in ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams

- **Beginning in late May 2018, [quarantine](quarantine-email-messages.md) capabilities in the Security &amp; Compliance Center are being extended to ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams.**
+ Beginning in late May 2018, [quarantine](quarantine-email-messages.md) capabilities in the Security &amp; Compliance Center are being extended to ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams.

 When a file in SharePoint Online, OneDrive for Business, or Microsoft Teams is identified as malicious, in addition to ATP blocking the file from being opened or shared, that file is included in a list of quarantined items.
 (In the Security &amp; Compliance Center, go to **Threat management** \> **Review** \> **Quarantine** and filter for **Content**.)